Probability Distribution-free General Scenario Programming: Strategic Scenario Selection

-In the theory of constrained optimization, an active constraint means the constraints that cause the limitation on the objective function.
+In the theory of constrained optimization, an active constraint means the constraints that cause the limitation on the objective function \cite{chong2004introduction}.
 In other words, the optimal solution $x^*$ will not be changed by removing inactive constraints.
-Motivated by this property, the theoretical basis of the strategic sampling is based on the following definition and proposition.
-For clarity, here, we use $u^{(i)}$ to denote a scenario of ExU, EnU, or both.
+Motivated by this characteristics of constrained optimization, we have the following definition and lemma.